OpenResty XRay™ On-Premise Deployment on Azure Kubernetes Service

 -n openresty-xray

-If you need to use a custom certificate, you need to perform this step, or the Console Server will use the built-in certificate (please ignore browser warnings when accessing the dashboard)
+If you need to use a custom certificate, you need to perform this step.
+If skipped, the console will use the built-in self-signed certificate.

 #- mountPath: /usr/local/orxray-console/conf/cert